GreyHak/dsp-drone-clearing/README.md

 ## Change Log
 ### v1.1.1
- - Fixed compatibility with Windows10CE's DSP Cheats's Instant-Build feature.
+ - Fixed compatibility with Windows10CE's DSP Cheats's Instant-Build feature to make instant clearing.
 ### v1.1.0
  - Fixed bug with drones getting locked up when Icarus completes their task first.
  - Clearing tasks no longer save.
 This is a compromise to avoid issues when disabling/removing the mod.